Chapter 1: Who Are You? Who Am I?

 Tsunade narrowed her eyes.
 "You have no authentication to take her out of this hospital."

 "Authentication?
 I am her mother!
 I have every right," Mebuki insisted, not prepared to back down.

 "She is not leaving this room until she is cleared mentally and physically fit.
 We don't know if any other symptoms will occur."

 "Well..."
-Her mother took a deep breath.
+Her mother took a deep breath, unsure of what to add.
 "I don't want her having any visitors or unnecessary treatment."

-"She is old enough to decide herself," Tsunade said pointedly.
+"She is old enough to decide herself," Tsunade pointed out.

 "She doesn't think so, as her mother I am providing her with decisions for her own good.
 No visitors until she comes home, OK?"
 Mebuki retorted.

 Tsunade's fist tightened and she gave the woman a death glare.
 "I am the Hokage.
 You will not and cannot give me orders.
 If you were not that girl's mother, retired ninja or not, I would punch you through a damn wall!"

 Sakura gasped at the reveal.
 Her mentor was the Hokage?
 Why in the world was Mebuki acting so rudely towards the woman?
 Usually, her mother was very kind, she had her moments of anger (usually directed at her husband) but she was never one to disrespect others.